 On the 25th of April 2015, a 7.8 magnitude earthquake struck Nepal, killing more than 9,000 people and injuring 22,000.
 Hundreds of thousands were left homeless as entire villages crumbled or were wiped out by mudslides and avalanches.

-Today, HI employs 80 staff members in Nepal who provide rehabilitation, disaster and earthquake preparedness training, and support to students and job seekers with disabilities.
+Today, Humanity & Inclusion employs 80 staff members in Nepal who provide rehabilitation, disaster and earthquake preparedness training, and support to students and job seekers with disabilities.